-- The clinic did not directly inform patients' GPs of their treatment, however, they provided clients with a printed copy of their vaccinations, including batch numbers, and/or blood test results to share with their GP or practice nurse. - The clinic clearly displayed consultation and vaccine fees in the waiting area and also on their website.
+- Outside of the patient consultations, the service worked with other travel and health organisations to ensure they had the most up to date information. - The clinic did not directly inform patients' GPs of their treatment, however, they provided clients with a printed copy of their vaccinations, including batch numbers to share with their GP or practice nurse. - The clinic clearly displayed consultation and vaccine fees in the waiting area and also on their website.
 In addition patients were advised which vaccines were available free from their own GP practice.